 An Official Affiliate of The United States Chess Federation

-Thanks to all who played in the Asheboro Open 92!
-Twenty-three competitors from across North Carolina gathered to compete for $490.00 in cash prizes.
-In the Championship Section, a statistically unlikely result occurred with NM Patrick Sciacca and Expert Josh Lawson tying for first place with three wins each.
-Each earned a $105.00 prize for their effort.
-Scholastic sharpshooter Neo Zhu had a great tournament, finishing with 2.0 and earning the $35.00 Class Prize.
+Thanks to all who played in the Asheboro Open 93!
+Twenty-one competitors from across North Carolina gathered to compete for $440.00 in cash prizes.
+In the Championship Section, draws lead to a three way tie between NM Robin Cunningham, NM Pat Siacca, and scholastic powerhouse Aaron Balleisen.
+Each scored 2.5 points to tie for first place, and each took home a respectable $65.00 for their efforts.
+Tobin Logan had a strong showing in the section with 2.0 points to win the $25.00 Class Prize.
 Congratulations to all!

-The Asheboro Open has had a good run at Randolph Mall, but I'm currently looking into a LARGER facility.
-If all goes according to plan, we may be able to start next year in a brand new building with much more space and less ambient noise.
+The Asheboro Open has had a good run at Randolph Mall, but if all goes according to plan, we will start next year in a brand new building with much more space and less ambient noise.
+I have seen the new facilities, and the word that comes to mind is AWESOME!
 Stay tuned for more information.

 We appreciate your continued support.
 Click "The Asheboro Open" link below for more info!
 Credit or Debit Cards welcome with pre-registration!
 Satisfaction guaranteed, or double your fun back!